SixSq/old.sixsq.github.com/products-and-services/nuvla-io/nuvla-io-overview.md

 ## How does it work?
 {: class="text-center"}

-### Nuvla.io is a management platform, delivered as a Service.
+### Nuvla.io is an edge management platform, delivered as a Service.
 {: class="text-center pt-20 pb-50"}

 ![Nuvla.io Overview](/img/content/diagrams/nuvla-io-overview.png "Nuvla.io Overview")